-X. ADMISSION OR READMISSION PLAN
+XIII.
+ADMISSION OR READMISSION PLAN

-A school administrator shall prepare and enforce an admission or readmission plan for any student who is excluded or expelled from school.
-The plan may include measures to improve the student's behavior, including completing a character education program consistent with Minnesota Statutes section 120B.232, subdivision 1, and require parental involvement in the admission or readmission process, and may indicate the consequences to the student of not improving the student's behavior.
+A school administrator must prepare and enforce an admission or readmission plan for any student who is excluded or expelled from school.
+The plan must include measures to improve the student's behavior, which may include completing a character education program consistent with Minnesota Statutes, section 120B.232, subdivision 1, social and emotional learning, counseling, social work services, mental health services, referrals for special education or 504 evaluation, and evidence-based academic interventions.
+The plan must include reasonable attempts to obtain parental involvement in the admission or readmission process, and may indicate the consequences to the student of not improving the student's behavior.
 The readmission plan must not obligate parents to provide a sympathomimetic medication for their child as a condition of readmission.

-XI.
+XIV.
 NOTIFICATION OF POLICY VIOLATIONS